Having a great website doesn't just happen.

 A bounce is when someone enters your page, looks around, and decides to leave.
 A high bounce rate actually lowers your ranking in SERPs (as confirmed by Google).

-People tend to stick around longer when you're providing them what they're looking for in the first place.
+People stick around when you're providing them what they're looking for in the first place.
 The more you make it about them, the more willing they are to hear what else you have to say!
-It isn't even really marketing at this point: it's just good business.
+It isn't even really marketing at this point: it's just good etiquette.

-Do you want your site to create a better experience?
+Do you want to create better experiences with your site?

 Talk with me to learn more about what goes into building a site that really performs.
 Design is just makeup - it can be changed, tweaked, and adapted at any time.
 If your development process is not flexible enough, simple changes to the design might be a nightmare!